Lien-Chu/IncubatorBlog/content/post/Register_and_Login.md

 ![Edit Register](/IncubatorBlog.io/images/register/register_form-1.png)
 ![Edit Register](/IncubatorBlog.io/images/register/register_form-2.png)

-- before we run the application and see the result, let' updete database again.
+- Before we run the application and see the result, let's update the database again.
 ![update-database](/IncubatorBlog.io/images/register/update_database_.png)

 - Let's run the application and see the result again.